In the absence of just about anything else, 2015 can best be described as a career year.

 Just contemplating that for a moment, I cannot quite fathom what has happened.
 As someone who kept his first retail and bar jobs for two years each, it feels highly unusual to have jumped puddles so quickly.

-The determination to prove myself following all the rejections faced in 2014 led me to attack the job at a ferocious pace.
+The determination to prove myself following many rejections in 2014 led me to attack the job at a ferocious pace.
 After just nine months in post, the role I vacated at LSE had grown enough to warrant the removal of half the responsibilities for the new candidate.

 Equally, the move to London, with its costs, stresses and pressures, inspired levels of proactivity and opportunism that had been sorely lacking.
-After ten years at university and on-going struggles as a freelancer, it has become impossible to ignore the fact that there is too much catching up to do to stand still on the bottom rung.
+After ten years at university and on-going struggles as a freelancer, there is too much catching up to do to stand still.

 It has surprised me how comparatively easy it becomes to get opportunities once you have a reputable institution to hand.
-As I made clear in my farewells, there is an immense amount of gratitude to LSE for taking a chance on me where nobody else would.
-I didn’t leave because I wanted to – rather because I couldn’t afford not to.
+As I made clear in my farewells, I owe LSE a debt of gratitude for taking a chance on me when nobody else would.
+I only left because I couldn’t afford not to.

 This becomes the focus of the year for a number of reasons.
 Firstly, there’s a huge amount of relief at the first clear demonstration of career success since this journal began.
-Secondly, it is the only demonstrable success of the year, by some distance.
-And thirdly, it’s indicative of a broader change of behaviour.
+Secondly, it is the only demonstrable success of the year.

 “It seems the paranoid are sometimes actually being followed.”

-In October, I was labelled a ‘green’ man.
-It was meant in a friendly way, but not as a compliment, and I certainly didn’t take it as one.
-It came as part of an episode that blew up a slightly odd friendship, and I’m not sure I’ve recovered from it.
+In October, I was labelled ‘green’.
+It was meant in a friendly way but not as a compliment, and I certainly didn’t take it as one.
+It came as part of an episode that blew up a slightly odd friendship, and it’s stung me hard.

 Green is meant to represent a sense of the new and fresh, the blissfully naive and undeveloped.
-I’ll add gullible to that too, which sits between some of those lines.)
+(I’ll add gullible, which sits between some of those lines.)
 But I know better than anyone how dangerous and multifaceted the term ‘green’ is.

-I’ve made a point over the years of demonstrating how Andrew Marvell’s lyric poetry turns on its head when you understand ‘green’ as a dark force – of envy, of jealousy, of greed, of sickness – rather than one which exalts nature.
+I’ve demonstrated over the years how Andrew Marvell’s lyric poetry turns on its head once you understand ‘green’ as a dark force – of envy, jealousy, greed, or sickness – rather than one which exalts nature.

-It’s a term with a dark heart, and I think the other facets of 2015 have awoken these darker traits.
-I’ve been more outwardly jealous and bitter than I would like to believe was possible, and that’s especially tough to admit because I’ve done so much to suppress it in the past.
+It’s a term with a dark heart, and I think 2015 has awoken these darker traits.
+I’ve been more outwardly jealous and bitter than I would like, which is especially disappointing given how I’ve been able to suppress this in the past.

-People hate this being mentioned, because it’s the easiest thing to accuse others of when it’s done to you.
+People hate this, because it’s the easiest thing to accuse others of when it’s done to you.
 One big round of hypocrisy.
-It’s a point of no return, and there’s no going back from it.
+So, it’s a point of no return.
 You either go quietly with dignity intact, or you go by saying your piece and leaving a mark.

 Unfortunately, as I’ve discovered, the result is no different.
 While you can attempt to shift the blame by calling others out, the need for self-improvement is no less urgent.

-My thanks for acting honourably was a metaphorical slap in the face, and another layer of psychological netting that all the drink and the extra disco work in December couldn’t help me clamber through.
+My thanks for acting honourably was a metaphorical slap in the face, and another layer of psychological netting that all the drink and extra disco work in December couldn’t help me through.

 The older you get, the more people expect of you in terms of confidence and self-assurance.
-By the same token, the longer you go without true fulfilment in your life, the less of those attributes you’re going to have.
-It’s a pattern of opposite trajectories that cannot easily repair itself.
-Lines become further away from crossing than ever before.
+Equally, though, the longer you go without fulfilment, the less of those attributes you’ll have.
+Such opposite trajectories cannot easily repair themselves.

-2015 was helping me to build confidence.
-Then it blew another great hole in it.
-I don’t know where to go with this other than to numb it all out and expect time to do its normal slow rebuild.
+2015 was helping me to build confidence, then it blew another great hole in it.
+All that’s left is to numb it all out and expect time to do its normal slow rebuild.

 But at least I know that by describing it in this much detail, I’m more in control of it than I have been in previous years.
 I’m certainly not wanting for everything.